-These registers indicate the port configuration and are read/write registers.
+These registers indicate the port configuration; they are read/write registers.

 The port priority bit is set if the port is not high priority.
-Low-priority ports are shut down when the shutdown lowpriority ports command is issued.
+Low-priority ports are shut down when the shutdown low-priority ports command is issued.

-The "PoE+" bit specifies the dc current limit at either 425 mA or 850 mA nominal.
+The "PoE+" bit specifies the dc current limit at either 425 mA or 850 mA nominal\.

-Note: The PoE+ mode should be set correctly according to the electrical design of the PSE circuit (transformer and conductor current carrying capacity).
+\Note: The PoE+ mode should be set correctly according to the electrical design of the PSE circuit (transformer and conductor current carrying capacity).
 The PoE+ port mode can safely be changed prior to port turn-on, but changes after port turn-on do not have an immediate effect and are not recommended.

 "Disconnect enable" must be set for power to be removed if there is a disconnect.
+The disconnect type (based on dc disconnect or Silicon Labs' proprietary dV/dt disconnect) is determined by the ordering part number.